Kuraiyume/Seiryu/README.md

-# Seiryu: Advanced Hash Generator
+# Seiryu: The Pinnacle of Advanced Hash Generator
 Seiryu is an advanced command-line utility designed for sophisticated plaintext hashing, offering a comprehensive set of features and algorithms to bolster security.
 Below, you'll find an in-depth guide on Alecto's features, advanced usage, supported algorithms, and practical examples.

 ## Installation